AWS Board Team

 Leader Finance

-"The students, the local staff and the other volunteers at AWS show the powerful impact of connection and what strength we give each other to keep striving for a better world.“
+“The students, the local staff, and the other volunteers at AWS continuously remind me of the powerful impact of human connection—and the strength we can give each other as we strive for a better world.”

 Contact: elaine.obrien@afghanwomensupport.ch